 - The 3-year BSc Hons Medicine at the University of St Andrews guarantees its graduates the chance to finish their training at one of the four Scottish medical schools or in Manchester.

-- There is a new course available at the universities of Dundee and St Andrews for those with an arts or science degree (at least 2:1).
+- A new course is available at the universities of Dundee and St Andrews for those with an arts or science degree (at least 2:1).
 The Scottish Graduate Entry Medicine Programme (ScotGEM) is 4 years and leads to the MB ChB.
 There is a focus on rural health and it offers opportunities to train in remote and rural areas.

 - For the ScotGEM course you are required to sit both the UKCAT Situational Judgement Test for Admission to Clinical Education (SJTace) and the Graduate Medical School Admissions Test (GAMSAT).
 Dates for the SJTace are as above and the sittings for the GAMSAT are held in March and September.

-- For all courses except ScotGEM, you must apply to UCAS by 15 October 2017 for entry in 2018.
+- For all courses, including ScotGEM, you must apply to UCAS by 15 October 2018 for entry in 2019.

 - You must undergo screening for blood borne diseases such as Hepatitis B and C or HIV.
 Infection does not prevent you from qualifying or practising as a doctor, but there is a restriction on carrying out exposure-prone procedures.